wp-plugins/bns-theme-details/readme.txt

   http://www.gnu.org/licenses/gpl-2.0.html

 == Upgrade Notice ==
-= 0.4 =
-* Now requires WordPress Version 3.6 or higher
-* New in plugin update message code added
-* Added some default styles
 * Please stay current with your WordPress installation, your active theme, and your active plugins.

 == Changelog ==
+= 0.4.1 =
+* Released August 2015
+* Updated to use PHP5 constructor objects

 = 0.4 =
 * Released December 2014
 * Added "in plugin update message" functionality